-Banta Elementary was in Distance Learning for most of the 2020-21 school year, returning to in-person learning in April.
+Banta Charter was in Distance Learning for most of the 2020-21 school year, returning to in-person learning in April.
+The lunch program is operated under the Banta Elementary School District

 Successes

 We were able to feed many families with free healthy meals (breakfast and lunch) during Distance Learning, 20% (10% picked up and 10% were delivered) of our families that chose to participate on a regular basis, approximately 4,000 meals per month.
 Parent input suggest that they are very pleased with meal program during this difficult time.
 Once we returned to In-School instruction in April, 2021 70% of students participated.
 We have learned new techniques that make meals easy to take home, store, and reheat.
 Launching the CACFP (The Child and Adult Care Food Program) that provides reimbursements for nutritious meals and snacks to eligible children and adults who are enrolled for care at participating child care centers, day care homes, and adult day care centers.
 The Food Services program is running in the black and we will be set up very well next year to provide meals to our students.